01 of 11

 03 of 11

-The Dunhill is one of Uptown’s oldest buildings, opening in 1929 as the Mayfair Manor.
+The Dunhill is one of Uptown’s oldest buildings, which opened in 1929 as the Mayfair Manor.
 In one certain room, employees claim they get a strange feeling, just describing it as “something that runs up your spine.”
-The hotel did see several suicides during the Great Depression, as it was one of the tallest buildings the public could access.Continue to 4 of 11 below.
+The hotel did see several suicides during the Great Depression, as it was one of the tallest buildings the public could access and several desperate people threw themselves from the roof.Continue to 4 of 11 below.

 04 of 11